jspaaks/libkwargs/README.md

 void show_usage (void) {
     fprintf(stdout,
+        "  Usage:\n"
+        "    libkwargs-example -h\n"
+        "    libkwargs-example --help\n"
-        "libkwargs-example [OPTIONALS] REQUIREDS POSITIONALS\n"
+        "    libkwargs-example [OPTIONALS] REQUIREDS POSITIONALS\n"
+        "\n"
+        "  Synopsis\n"
-        "    Example program that does nothing except demonstrate the\n" "    use of the libkwargs library.\n"
+        "    Example program that does nothing except demonstrate the\n" "    use of the libkwargs library by printing the values of\n" "    its command line arguments.\n"
         "\n"
         "  Requireds\n"
         "    -n, --nsamples SAMPLES      The number of samples.
 SAMPLES should be a\n" "                                positive integer.\n"
         "\n"
         "  Optionals\n"
         "    -b, --basename BASENAME     Value of the basename.
 Default value of\n" "                                BASENAME is \"sample.\"\n"
         "    -h, --help                  Show the help.\n"
         "    -v, --verbose               Verbose output.\n"
         "\n"
         "  Positionals (by order)\n"
         "    INPUT_FILENAME              The filepath to the input file.\n"
         "    OUTPUT_FILENAME             The filepath to the output file.
 Any\n"
         "                                directories must exist before running the\n" "                                command.\n");
 }
 ```